MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 x_4 & \leftrightarrow x_3 \rightarrow x_1 \\
 \end{align}$$

 Note that these formulas refer to subterms by their newly introduced equivalent variable.
-This prevents us from having an explosion of terms when converting to CNF.
+This prevents us from having an explosion of terms in this transformation.

 Each of these equivalences can be converted to CNF by using De Morgan's law, and switching between $\oplus$ and $\leftrightarrow$.
 The resulting conversions are: